 Jack and Kay Walsh are typical of many couples of the 1940s, where he is the breadwinner and she the housewife dependent upon him to do the man's duties around the house.
-Jack believes one of the neighbors in the tract housing complex in which they live in Los Angeles is white trash, he letting her know so at every opportunity, while Kay is quietly curious about her.
-She is streetwise Hazel Zanussi, an aspiring singer who does get a chance to sing on occasion at the club managed by her casual boyfriend, Biscuits Toohey, although he regulates her to being one of the taxi dancers more often against her wants, while he cheats on her behind her back despite truly having feelings for her.
+Jack believes one of their neighbors in the housing complex in which they live in Los Angeles is white trash - he letting her know so at every opportunity, while Kay is quietly curious about her.
+That neighbor is streetwise Hazel Zanussi, an aspiring singer who does get a chance to sing on occasion at the club managed by her casual boyfriend, Biscuits Toohey, although he relegates her to being one of the taxi dancers more often against her wants, while he cheats on her behind her back despite truly having feelings for her.
 Hazel just wants to make an honest living.
 Their worlds are turned upside down on December 7, 1941 when the US enters WWII with the Japanese bombing of Pearl Harbor.
-Jack immediate enlists in the Navy, and while he will send money home, it leaves Kay largely to fend for herself.
-Against what she knows are...
+Jack immediately enlists in the Navy, and while he will send money home, his decision leaves Kay largely to fend for herself.
+Against...
 Written by

 When America marched off to war the women marched into the factory.
 From then on...nothing was the same.

 Did You Know?

 The original script was written by Nancy Dowd

 and then rewritten by others.
 When the film was released, the writing credit was assigned to the fictional "Rob Morton".
 See more

 When marine Bobby Danzig first speaks to Jeannie, he is wearing the insignia of a private first class (one chevron), but is wearing a red "blood stripe" on his dress blue trousers; this stripe is designated for non-commissioned officers, which a PFC is not (the Private First Class should be wearing plain blue trousers).
 However, the end credits identify Danzig as a corporal - two ranks higher than a PFC, and authorized to wear the stripe.
 See more

 Boy, did we ever.

 [both hug and cry